microsoft/vscode-go/README.md

 To use the debugger, you must currently manually install `delve`.
 See the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation) for full details.
 On OS X it requires creating a self-signed cert to sign the `dlv` binary.

+Either ensure that `dlv` is in your path or ensure that GOPATH is set outside of VS Code so that the debugger can find it.

 Once this is installed, go to the Code debug viewlet and select the configuration gear, placing the following in your launch.json:

 ```json